Skip to main content

 3 min read

-Participants broke into panels, round‑tables and informal coffee chats, probing everything from data privacy to emotional attachment.
-The atmosphere was surprisingly collaborative, given the competitive stakes.
-That mood of cautious optimism set the stage for a succinct assessment from Stanford’s own Sunny Liu, director of research programs, who summed up the consensus among the attendees.
+Attendees split into panels, round-tables and even casual coffee chats, digging into everything from data-privacy quirks to the risk of users forming emotional bonds with bots.
+Surprisingly, the vibe stayed collaborative, even though the firms are fierce competitors.
+That tentative optimism set the stage for a short take from Stanford’s own Sunny Liu, director of research programs, who summed up the general feeling among the crowd.

 At Stanford, dozens of attendees participated in lengthy chats about the risks, as well as the benefits, of bot companions.
 "At the end of the day we actually see a lot of agreement," says Sunny Liu, director of research programs at Stanford.
 She highlighted the group's excitement for "ways we can use these tools to bring other people together."
 Teen Safety How AI companions can impact young people was a primary topic of discussion, with perspectives from employees at Character.AI, which is designed for roleplaying and has been popular with teenagers, as well as experts in teenagers online health, like the Digital Wellness Lab at Boston Children's Hospital.